tsherif/space-shooter.c/ARCHITECTURE.md

 ### Notes on Cross-platform Development
 ---------------------------------------

-Development on Windows and Linux was to a great extent similar.
+Development on Windows and Linux is to a great extent similar.
 On Windows, I use [cl](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-160) to compile, [Visual Studio 2019](https://visualstudio.microsoft.com/) to debug and simple batch files as the build system.
 On Linux, I use [gcc](https://gcc.gnu.org/) to compile, [gdb](https://sourceware.org/gdb/) to debug, [make](https://www.gnu.org/software/make/) to build.
-The development experience on Windows was somewhat smoother due to the thorough documentation on [MSDN](https://docs.microsoft.com/en-us/windows/win32/desktop-programming) and the more pleasant debugging experience with Visual Studio, but I never had to change any parts of the design of `space-shooter.c` to fit constraints on one platform or the other.
+The development experience on Windows is generally smoother due to the thorough API documentation on [MSDN](https://docs.microsoft.com/en-us/windows/win32/desktop-programming) and a more pleasant debugging experience with Visual Studio, but I've never had to change any parts of the design of `space-shooter.c` to fit constraints on one platform or the other.

-The Web, on the other hand, brought with it some challenges that weren't present on the native platforms.
+The Web, on the other hand, brings with it some challenges that weren't present on the native platforms.
 I use [emcc](https://emscripten.org/docs/tools_reference/emcc.html) to compile and [make](https://www.gnu.org/software/make/) again to build.
-I debug using Chrome as described in this [blog post](https://developer.chrome.com/blog/wasm-debugging-2020/), which takes a few steps to set up.
-The first is to install the [C/C++ DevTools Support Extension](https://chrome.google.com/webstore/detail/cc%20%20-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb) and to enable **WebAssembly Debugging: Enable DWARF support** in the dev tools settings.
+I debug using Chrome DevTools as described in this [blog post](https://developer.chrome.com/blog/wasm-debugging-2020/), which takes a few steps to set up.
+The first is to install the [C/C++ DevTools Support Extension](https://chrome.google.com/webstore/detail/cc%20%20-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb) and to enable **WebAssembly Debugging: Enable DWARF support** in the DevTools settings.
 Additionally, to ensure the extension could find the files on my system, I had to set the compilation flag `-fdebug-compilation-dir=".."` (i.e. the root of the repository relative to the build directory) and remap the file paths as outlined in this [bug report](https://github.com/emscripten-core/emscripten/issues/13486#issuecomment-779117827).
-With all that done, I can step through the C source files in the Chrome dev tools!

 In addition to the debugging challenges, the Web involves constraints that required changes to the control flow of `space-shooter.c`, the most prominent of these being the requirement that certain operations only be performed in user input callbacks, namely playing audio and entering fullscreen mode.
 This challenge is further compounded by the fact that the Web Gamepad API uses a polling system rather than events and callbacks, meaning Gamepad input, as specced, isn't considered user input for the purpose of enabling the above-mentioned operations.
 Chrome implements [its own workaround](https://bugs.chromium.org/p/chromium/issues/detail?id=381596) for this problem, but since it's non-standard (and not supported [in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1740573)), I only support toggling fullscreen via the keyboard, even if a gamepad is connected.
 Furthermore, I implement the logic to toggle fullscreen directly in the keyboard input handler, rather than in the game loop as is done on the other platforms.
-Finally, to ensure audio is initialized correctly, I implement a start screen (and `INPUT_TO_START_SCREEN` game state) that only appears on the Web and asks the user for keyboard input to start the game so that it can do so within a keyboard input callback.
+Finally, to ensure audio is initialized correctly, I implement a start screen that only appears on the Web and asks the user for keyboard input to start the game so that it can do so within a keyboard input callback.

 Architectural Overview